 The idea of a body schema is not completely new in robotics.
 Yoshikawa and colleagues (Yoshikawa et al., 2003) exploited the idea that the body is an invariant entity in the environment to train a fully connected network and build a cross modal map of the robot's body.
 By moving around the robot "labeled" those parts of the environment that proved to be invariant as being part of its own body.
 Although visual and proprioceptive information were included in the model, the experiment was limited to a single body posture (e.g. the robot moved in the environment but its arms did not).
 Assuming the arm is the only moving entity in the world, Marjanovic (Marjanovic et al., 1996) used optic-flow to segment the manipulator end-point.
-Arsenio and colleagues (Arsenio et al., 2003) used periodic movements for segmenting objects waved by a human teacher.
-In principle this approach could be also applied to the segmentation of the robot's body; however in this case the system uses only "external cues" which makes the detection of the body more difficult.
+Arsenio and colleagues (Arsenio et al., 2003) used periodic movements for segmenting an object waved by a human teacher.
+In this case the hypothesis being that the object was the only entity in the visual scene moving periodically.
 These restrictions were loosened by Metta and Fitzpatrick (Metta and Fitzpatrick, 2003) who followed a similar approach to the one presented here.
 They used optic-flow and computed cross-correlation between motion in the visual field and the arm motor command.
 Cross-correlation and optic-flow are probably more biologically plausible solutions and, in principle, they could allow more general movements to be exploited (instead of periodic ones).
 On the other hand, both cross-correlation and optic-flow are quite expensive from a computational point of view.
 For this reason they used coarse resolution images (128x128) and computed optic-flow over blocks of 16x16 pixels.
 Motor and visual channels were manually synchronized to compensate for different delays in the channels.
 In the case presented here the algorithm is much simpler and can be run in real time in the log polar domain at the resolution of 152x252.
 As a result the segmentation is a dense image which allows additional features like color and shape to be extracted.
-Since the period of oscillation is exploited instead of the crosscorrelation, the detection is independent of the delays and there is no need to synchronize the signals.
+Since the period of oscillation is exploited instead of the cross-correlation, the detection is independent of the delays and there is no need to synchronize the signals.